New data shows scores of young workers are giving up their time for good causes – employers who support them will reap the rewards.

 “People get intrinsic value from doing those things and are thrilled to have the opportunity to do them though work,” said Ken Hemphill, VP of HR at Back in Motion.

-The physical rehabilitation centre has a volunteer time-off policy which grants employees free hours to spend helping out in any way they wish – it also contributes to the community as an organisation.
+The physical rehabilitation centre has a volunteer time-off policy which grants employees free hours to spend helping out in any way they wish – it also contributes to the community as an organization.

 The initiative, which was originally suggested by a member of staff, not only improves employee engagement but exemplifies the company culture Back in Motion is trying to perpetuate.

-And it’s likely your organisation has a lot of keen volunteers too – according to the most recent report from Achievers, 70% of millennial employees spent at least an hour volunteering in 2014.
+And it’s likely your organization has a lot of keen volunteers too – according to the most recent report from Achievers, 70 per cent of millennial employees spent at least an hour volunteering in 2014.

-To add to that, nearly 84% made charitable donations and 50% donated to a campaign promoted by their employer.
+To add to that, nearly 84 per cent made charitable donations and 50 per cent donated to a campaign promoted by their employer.